 In this article, we’ll look at the three times money expert Clark Howard says buying out your lease can make sense.

 Should I Buy My Leased Car?
 Here’s What You Need to Know

 When you’re at the end of your car’s lease, you’re at a crossroads.

-To begin with, let’s look at the first situation.
-Lease agreements come with mileage allowances, which is the amount of miles you’re allowed to put on the vehicle while you’re leasing it.
+Vehicle lease agreements come with mileage allowances: the number of miles you’re allowed to drive while you’re leasing it.
 And there are penalties for going above your mileage allowance.

-For example, if you drive 15,000+ miles annually and your lease only allows for 12,000 miles each year, you’re going to have to fork over extra cash to pay for the difference.
+For example, if you drive 15,000+ miles annually and your lease allows for only 12,000 miles each year, you’re going to have to fork over extra cash to pay for the difference.

 “Then it makes a lot of sense to buy the vehicle,” Clark says.
 “You know the vehicle’s history, you’ve been the driver and you know how it’s performed.
 So, you eliminate a lot of the unknowns you would have with most used vehicles.”

 Of course, numbers alone don’t tell the whole story.
-You have to actually like the vehicle if you’re thinking about owning it after your lease ends!
+You have to like the vehicle if you’re thinking about owning it after your lease ends!